-By joining our expanding ranks of hospitality and tourism professionals at GVSU, students can expect the following:
+Hospitality and tourism management students can expect the following:

 - A curriculum which reflects contemporary industry concepts and best practice.

-- Classes taught by experienced faculty whose background consists of a combination of academic and industry experience.
+- Classes taught by experienced faculty members with academic and industry experience.

-- An engaging learning environment where theoretical concepts are applied, through examples, to the practice of industry.
+- An engaging learning environment where theoretical concepts are applied to the practice of industry.

-- Individual faculty mentoring where your career goals are at the heart of curriculum planning decisions.
+- Individual faculty members mentoring where your career goals are at the heart of curriculum planning decisions.

 - Experiential learning opportunities facilitated through a structured internship program.

-- Regular networking opportunities with faculty, peers, alumni, professional organizations and industry stakeholders.
+- Networking opportunities with faculty, peers, alumni, professional organizations, and industry stakeholders.